 We follow the National Curriculum requirements for Geography.

-Children have two hours of either geography or history teaching each week.
-This may be two separate lessons or blocked together.
+Children are taught either geography or history each week.
 Teachers incorporate opportunities to assess prior learning and frequent pauses to recap on knowledge and vocabulary taught to date.
 They plan to revisit topics already taught at a later point in the year – ensuring that children are knowing more, remembering more and understanding more.

 Nursery and reception pupils

 At Winstanley pupils are guided to make sense of the physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 Staff members ask open-ended questions and challenge pupils to re-examine and extend their understanding of the world.
 Pupils’ personal interests are used as a basis to develop and extend their skills and knowledge by relating learning intentions to pupils’ own life experiences.
 Parents are invited to update staff in school with their child’s current interests and fascinations each term.

 Each year children have opportunities to enhance their personal development through engaging in organised field work linked to their topic.
 Field work trips help children to focus on the similarities and differences between where we live and other areas of the UK.
 Our recent opportunities have included:

 At the end of each topic, children are assessed against their understanding and knowledge of the statutory requirements of the National Curriculum.
 Our aim being to ensure that children at Winstanley are equipped with geographical skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world

 How can I help my child at home?